Ramiz Brahimaj: Early career

 In his MMA debut, he faced Richard Bailey and submitted him via rear-naked choke in the first round.
 Brahimaj also tapped out his next three opponents that included wins over Josh Sturgill and David Lopez.
 Then in his promotional debut with Legacy Fighting Alliance at LFA 28, he submitted Sidney Ben Simmons in round one.
 Brahimaj tapped out Bilal Williams via rear-naked choke in the first round at LFA 33.
 He lost his first bout against Evan Cutts at LFA 40 via unanimous decision.

 Brahimaj faced UFC veteran William Macário at LFA 47 and won by way of guillotine choke in the second round.
 After losing to Justin Patterson at LFA 55 via unanimous decision, Brahimaj tapped out Carlos Martinez in the first round via arm-triangle choke at LFA 62.

-After being booked against Miguel Baeza on Dana White's Contender Series, a tumor was found behind his left eye in his prelimary testing for the bout and had to have surgery to remove it.
+After being booked against Miguel Baeza on Dana White's Contender Series, a tumor was found behind his left eye in his preliminary testing for the bout and had to have surgery to remove it.